ml-tooling/ml-workspace/README.md

 <img src="./docs/images/feature-git-extension.png"/>

 The other tool for more advanced Git integrations is [ungit](https://github.com/FredrikNoren/ungit).
-It offers a clean and intuitive web-based UI that makes it convenient to sync your code artifacts.
 With ungit, you can do most of the common git actions such as push, pull, merge, branch, tag, checkout, and many more.

 #### Sharing, Diffing, and Merging Notebooks